 However, while at the school he discovered cricket, and dentistry’s loss became cricket’s gain, although it was a close-run thing.
 A delay in getting his passport enabled him to play some matches for Jamaica against a touring English side captained by Lionel Tennyson in 1928.
 In three games he scored more than 400 runs, including a double century at Melbourne Park in Kingston.

 Headley was only 18 years of age.
 The plan to emigrate was abandoned.
 Despite his youth, he probably should have been chosen for West Indies.
 Hence, his first full tour of England a few months later, on which they lost all three Tests by big margins.
 But the selectors did not make the same mistake again.

 When an English side next toured West Indies and played four Tests.
 Headley made an immediate and spectacular impact.
 The bowling was not the best England had but nor was it the worst (it included a 52-year-old but still canny Wilfred Rhodes as well as Bill Voce).

-Headley scored 176 in the first Test.
+Headley scored 176 on the first Test.
 And continue brilliant performance of 114 and 112 in the third and 223 to save the fourth test match.
-And thereby ensure the series was drawn 1–1.
-England thought carefully in future about the bowlers they put out against the West Indians.
+And thereby ensuring the series was drawn 1–1.
+England thought carefully in the future about the bowlers they put out against the West Indians.
 The message was reinforced when Tennyson took another side to Jamaica in 1932 and Headley scored 344 not out, 84 and 155 not out, and 140.

 He played a few further games after the war with little success.
 His overall Test record (2,190 runs, average 60.83) and first-class record (9,921 runs, average 69.86) make him the only person besides Bradman to average more than 60 in both spheres.